farlee2121/FsSpec/doc/2022-06-03 As Validation plus.md

   - probably list available constraints
 - consider product types (tuple, records, etc): use reflection? use a computation expression?
 - consider replacing sequence with list for more idiomatic F# (and eliminate infinite sequences)
+- Consider custom equality on constraintLeaf

 Later
 - consider a builder for c#?

+!!!
+Rember `List.pick` is like `FirstOrDefault`